 Worried about how to explain the research theory "stuff", the author enters into an imaginary dialogue with her beloved and trusted puppet.
 Dr. Linn writes: "[theory is] an amazing way of understanding the links between play, creativity, and health. ...I'm hoping that if people really understand the hows and whys of creative play they'll understand how important it is. ...And they'll ensure that children have time and space to play in ways that nurture imagination and creative thinking. ...And they will stop bombarding children with prefabricated entertainment that requires only that they observe or react rather than actively engage."

 This book offers information and inspiration, and also abundant warnings about the barriers to play in our society.
 Unfortunately, in our culture it is a challenge to offer children abundant opportunities for creative play.
 Parents must be vigilant and they must take actions that are counter to much of what has become the "norm."

-Susan Linn is the co-founder and director of the Campaign for a Commercial-Free Childhood.
 I'll end this review with one of my favorite sentences from the book: